j-tyler/vagrant_setup/README.md

 will search your github for a personalized copy.
 This lets you edit the script to make your programming environment exactly as you wish.

-In total, it will mount your network drive, set up network syncing, load your vagrant and ssh in.
-Magic!
 ### Directories Created:
 This script will create the following directories: